jverzani/SimpleExpressions.jl/docs/src/index.md

 v()                        # evaluates to -3
 ```

-The `replace` method is a bit more involved than illustrate.
+The `replace` method is a bit more involved than illustrated.
 The `key => value` pairs have different dispatches depending on the value of the key.
 Above, the key is a `SymbolicVariable`, but the key can be

 * A `SymbolicVariable` or `SymbolicParameter` in which case the simple substitution is applied, as just illustrated.

 * A function, like `sin`.
 In this case, a matching operation head is replaced by the replacement head.
 Eg. `sin => cos` will replace a `sin` call with a `cos` call.

 ```@example expressions